 History of SOCCO

 This is a short history of SOCCO for all those who are interested in where we started.
-It was contributed by Terri Bonstrom in 2012 and was updated in 2014 by Laura Mehrley.
+It was contributed by Terri Bonstrom in 2012 and has been updated by Laura Mehrley and Lisa Olivier.

 In April 2004 Ann Cochrane, founded SOCCO (South Orange County Christian hOmeschoolers) out of a desire to have a support group exclusively for Christian families in South Orange County, California who home educate their children independent of any public programs.
 Ann set up a private website with MyFamily.com for SOCCO members to communicate with each other.
 She also began coordinating events such as Beach Days and Mom’s Meetings.
 Members were required to sign documents agreeing to a statement of faith, event guidelines, and release of liability, as well as pay a nominal $15 a year fee per family.